Heat Pump vs Combi Boiler: Key Differences

 Heat Pump

 A heat pump extracts heat from the outside air (or ground) and transfers it into your home.
-It operates like a refrigerator in reverse — compressing and expanding refrigerant to move heat from a cold source (outside) to a warm destination (inside).
+It operates like a refrigerator in reverse — compressing and expanding refrigerant to move heat from a cold source to a warm destination.
+For a deeper explanation, see our guide on how air source heat pumps work.

 The Hot Water Cylinder Question